fenago/python-networking-sysadmins/development/lab_guides/Lab_6.md

 ![](./images/C13963_06_22.jpg)

-Figure 6.22: Output showing the subprocesses using stdout
+Caption: Output showing the subprocesses using stdout

 You can also pass more arguments, such as `-l`, to have the files listed with details: